justlostintime/gshlibrary/README.md

 # gshlibrary
-Library of Gambas Shell Scripts(gsh) useful functions, classes and examples Entries in this library are accessed and installed through the gshlib script which is pard of the gsh default library
+Library of Gambas Shell Scripts(gsh) useful functions, classes and examples.

+Entries in this library are accessed and installed through the gshlib script which is pard of the gsh default library